Copley Township Cemetery

-In all cases of the Buy-Back, Transfer, or Private Sale the original deed will be surrendered to the Township for historical reasons.
+All Buy-Back, Transfer, or Private Sale transactions are upon approval of the Board Of Trustees.
+The original deed will be surrendered to the Township for historical reasons.
 The original deed will be stamped with the transaction information, filed in the Township records, and a copy returned to the seller.
 A new deed will be produced for the buyer.

-The Township requires verification that all rightful heirs to any lot or niche are aware of and in agreement with any transaction.
+The Township requires verification that all rightful heupon irs to any lot or niche are aware of and in agreement with any transaction.

 Please call the Cemetery Sexton with any questions - 330-666-0365